martatomchuck/NASA-API-challenge/README.md

 # NASA API challenge
-The goal of the project was to play with API published by NASA and to practice sending html requests using Ajax.
+Playing with API published by NASA (sending html requests using Ajax).